 Malope (Malope trifida)

-Malope is an annual mallow and the flower resemblance is strong.
-You can direct sow or start some seeds early, to transplant after danger of frost.
+Malope is an annual mallow, and the flower resemblance to perennial varieties of mallow is strong.
+You can direct sow or start some seeds early to transplant after the danger of frost is past.
 As a bonus to their beauty, the flowers are edible.

 15 of 26